Graeme O’Neill, CEO of Bayhorse Silver, talks on Single Largest Silver Deposit Discovered in Oregon

 Graeme O’Neill, President and CEO of Bayhorse Silver Inc., speaks about the company’s transition from an exploration company to a mining company.

 Bayhorse Silver Inc., has a highly experienced team of mining engineers geologists and miners to actively bring its Bayhorse Silver Mine to production.
-Using a Steinert Ore-Sorter, we are marrying advanced technology with standard mining techniques to promote environmentally friendly and low cost mining.
-We expect to produce between 640,000 to 1,280,000 ounces of Silver over the next 12 months.
+Basically, using a Steinert Ore-Sorter, we are marrying advanced technology with standard mining techniques to promote environmentally friendly and low cost mining.
+Thus, we expect to produce between 640,000 to 1,280,000 ounces of Silver over the next 12 months.

 The Bayhorse Silver Mine is a past producing mine.
 The Company has brought the mine back into an operating status.
 As disclosed in the National Instrument 43-101 Technical Report on the Bayhorse Mine, (link to report at top of page) there is a known mineralized zone (Herdrick 1981) at the Bayhorse Mine reportedly approximately 840 feet in length, 85 feet in width, and 22 feet thick, estimated to contain 160,000 tons of silver bearing mineralization at a reported grade of 17-20 ounces per ton silver at a 7.5 ounce per ton cut off.